 ECHO PARK LAKE is a water reservoir in the middle of Los Angeles just off the Hollywood freeway, technically, the 101.
 A cement path loops around it.
 Grassy border lawns,eucalyptus and palm trees separate it from the streets.
 A Japanese bridge arches over one corner of the lake.
 The bridge looks like the one in Monet’s garden at Giverny although this one is painted a Chinese red instead of green.
 There is a lotus garden here, too, filled today with magenta blossoms.
 This patch of water is home to migratory birds.
 I see wild ducks, geese and coots.
 Park visitors delight in feeding them, despite a sign advising against it.
 Two fountains soar in the middle of the lake.
 There is a boathouse from which one can rent pedal boats.
 Today the boathouse is closed.

 A man wearing a rumpled Hawaiian shirt sprawls lazily on the grass.
 Two motionless terriers watch over him.
 A nylon cord attached to a fishing pole secures one mutt by the neck.
 They look expectant and forlorn.
+A small-boned girl briskly walks past me, setting off a slight disturbance in the air that softly touches my skin and then flaps away like an invisible moth.

 Three men, gang members from the looks of them, pause from their chatter as I walk by them.
 They cast expressionless eyes at me, and then fall back into their conversation.
 I am no threat to them.
 A friend has cautioned me not to walk here after dark.
 I could be mugged, even murdered, here, he warned.
 I have been in the park at 10 at night, and not come to grief.
 Perhaps the crime here is merely perception, or the result of the roll of the dice.